Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Rainbow Shark Care

-There is a couple of stuff you have to consider when it involves caring for rainbow sharks.
-Overall they’re tough little guys and don’t require to be babied, but that’s assuming you’re taking care of their essential needs.
+There are a couple of things you have to consider when it involves caring for rainbow sharks.
+Overall, they’re tough little guys and don’t require to be babied, but that’s assuming you’re taking care of their essential needs.

-Below we highlight the most important areas that you simply got to concentrate on when it involves care for them.
-If you stick with these guidelines you’ll be on your way to ensuring that they live a cheerful and healthy life.
+Below, we highlight the most important areas that you simply have to concentrate on when it comes to caring for them.
+If you stick with these guidelines, you’ll be on your way to ensuring that they live a cheerful and healthy life.

 Habitat and Tank Requirements

-As mentioned in the overview section of this article, Freshwater Rainbow Sharks are tropical shark fish and it originated from Thailand.
+As mentioned in the overview section of this article, Freshwater Rainbow Sharks are tropical shark fish and they originated from Thailand.

 Because of their territorial nature, you should have to make sure your aquarium has plenty of hiding places for them.
 Think rocks, caves, and treated driftwood.

 Plants and dense vegetation also work.
-Plants may be used to keep the Rainbow Sharks distracted so it can reduce conflict and also it helps prevent algae.
+Plants may be used to keep the Rainbow Sharks distracted, so it can reduce conflict, and also helps prevent algae.

-As for substrate, they’re the best suited to sand, as this is often what’s found in their native Thai rivers.
-Be cautious if you plan to use gravel because the sharp edges can cut them.
-If you intend to use gravel make sure the quality of the gravel is very fine.
+As for substrate, they’re best suited to sand, as this is often what’s found in their native Thai rivers.
+Be cautious if you plan to use gravel because the sharp edges can cut you.
+If you intend to use gravel, make sure the quality of the gravel is very fine.

-Lastly, you have to ensure your aquarium lid is fitted well, they can jump!
+Lastly, you have to ensure your aquarium lid is fitted well, as they can jump!

 Water Details